Airborne Particles and Health

 Research in focus in the area of Airborne Particles and Health:

-- Measurement and characterization of aerosol particles in the Aerosol Laboratory (link to external website)
+- Measurement and characterization of aerosol particles in the Aerosol and climate laboratory (link to external website)

 - Indoor air particles and health effects